 Holme Valley Circular Walk

-A circular walk through the beautiful Holme Valley.
+A circular walk through the beautiful Holme Valley, visiting a series of picturesque villages.

 The walk starts at Berry Brow Railway station near Huddersfield and first heads south to Holmfirth with a lovely stretch along the River Holme at the start.
 Holmfirth is a popular tourist destination as it is used as the location for the Last of the Summer Wine television series.

-This is a challenging walk with a number of ascents giving stunning views of the Holme Valley.
+This is a challenging walk with a number of ascents giving stunning views of the Holme Valley and the Holme Moss TV transmitter.

 Holme Valley Circular Walk Ordnance Survey Map - view and print off detailed OS map